omeyenburg/obsidian-scrolling/README.md

 # Obsidian Scrolling

-A plugin for [Obsidian](https://obsidian.md/) that enhances scrolling behavior with intelligent cursor tracking, smooth mouse wheel animations, and customizable scrollbar styling.
+A plugin for [Obsidian](https://obsidian.md/) that enhances scrolling behavior with smart cursor tracking and smooth scroll animations.

 ## Features

-Each feature can be toggled individually via the plugin's settings panel.
+Each feature can be toggled and configured individually via the plugin's settings.

 - **Smart Scrolling**<br>
-Automatically centers the cursor during editing and navigation for improved focus and readability.
+Scrolls automatically while editing or navigating in a file.
 - **Scrollbar Customization**<br>
-Provides visual customization options for scrollbar appearance to match your theme preferences.
+Lets you hide the scrollbar or adjust its width.
-- **Enhanced Mouse & Touchpad Scrolling**<br>
+- **Mouse & Touchpad Scrolling**<br>
-Smooths mouse wheel and trackpad scrolling with customizable animations for a more fluid editing experience.
+Allows you to customize mouse wheel and touchpad scrolling.

 ## Installation

-Currently there are two methods of installation.

 ### Manual installation (Prebuilt release)